8thwall/web/gettingstarted/xrsumerian/README.md

 # IMPORTANT NOTE:

-This page is still under construction
+This page is still under construction.
+The information contained here may be still be incomplete.

 # Amazon Sumerian with 8th Wall Web
 ### tl;dr